Heritage Center – Phase II Map

 a 501c3 non-profit that supports the efforts and mission of the Former Texas Rangers Association, serving current and former Texas Rangers.

 Twelve acres of land on the outskirts of historic Fredericksburg, Texas dedicated to the preservation of the Texas Rangers heritage.

-Texas Rangers Heritage Center at Fort Martin Scott
+Texas Rangers Heritage Center

 On twelve acres of land on the outskirts of historic Fredericksburg, Texas, the role the Texas Rangers have played in Texas legend and lore is being preserved and is once again becoming a living part of the present.